mre/endler.dev/content/2019/maybe-you-dont-need-kubernetes/index.md

 ## Summary

-The takeaway is: don't use Kubernetes just because everybody else does.
+The takeaway is: **don't use Kubernetes just because everyone else does**.
 Carefully evaluate your requirements and check which tool fits the bill.

 If you're planning to deploy a fleet of homogenous services on large-scale infrastructure, Kubernetes might be the way to go.
-Just be aware of the additional complexity and operational costs.
+Just be aware of the additional [complexity and operational costs](https://twitter.com/ka_szczepanski/status/1394296607806525440).
 Some of these costs can be avoided by using a managed Kubernetes environment like [Google Kubernetes Engine] or [Amazon EKS].

-If you're just looking for a reliable orchestrator that is easy to maintain and extendable, why not give Nomad a try?
+If you're just looking for a reliable orchestrator that is easy to maintain and extendable, why not give [Nomad](https://www.nomadproject.io/) a try?
 You might be surprised by how far it'll get you.

 If Kubernetes were a car, Nomad would be a scooter.
 Sometimes you prefer one and sometimes the other.
 Both have their right to exist.